pratyushjain99/Project4-pratyusj/README.md

 c.
 Executes business logic appropriate to your application.
 This includes fetching XML or JSON information from some 3rd party API and processing the response.
 - -10 if you use a banned API
 - -10 if screen scrape instead of fetching XML or JSON via a published API

+**Use Servlets, rather than JAX-RS, for your web services.** Students have had issues deploying web applications built with JAX-RS to Docker Containers and a solution has not yet been found.

 d.
 Replies to the Android application with an XML or JSON formatted response.
 The schema of the response can be of your own design.
 -	-5 if information beyond what is needed is passed on to the Android app, forcing the mobile app to do more computing than is necessary.